Standby duty

 ‘Voluntary’ availability during end-of-year break

 We are aware of colleagues being asked to ‘voluntarily’[1] declare their availability to ‘ensure business continuity’[2] during the end-of-year stop (23.12.2024-02.01.2025).
-Given that many staff will already have their laptop with them, whether that’s to use the 10 telework from anywhere (TWA) days, to accommodate the routine building closures at this time of year[3] or to work around cold offices, it can seem a little predatory to then ask when (not whether) you are can be available during these rest days for unspecified and as-yet-unmeasured tasks.
-Continue reading ‘Voluntary’ availability during end-of-year break
+Given that many staff will already have their laptop with them, whether that’s to use the 10 telework from anywhere (TWA) days, to accommodate the routine building closures at this time of year[3] or to work around cold offices, it can seem a little predatory to then ask when (not whether) colleagues are available during these rest days for unspecified and as-yet-unmeasured tasks.
+As though no one would have the intention of filling that time with their own plans!

 Summer holiday 2024 checklist (Tips)